philbert440/documate-grok/portfolio/vitepress/oldjobs.md

 My 1st official job in the tech industry that I didn't start myself.
 I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.

 ## Phil-Tech
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.

 ## Phil's MTG Cards
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.

 ## Old and Odd Jobs
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.
-My 1st official job in the tech industry that I didn't start myself.
-I work Level 2 Software Apps Support and Development, built some scripts to automate some things, wrote some documentation, and worked with between the front line support and the Sys Admins.